opencarecc/opencareMakerPlaybook/is_there_a_process_i_can_follow.md

 ### How does it work then?
 ***DISCOVER - ***Sometimes you start with a brilliant idea, lucky you!
 Most of the times you actually start by just facing a need or a series of needs.
+Those needs they usually have emerged in a certain context.
+As the first step you define this context, the area you are going to work in.

+You analyze and try to find out:
+* who are the stakeholders involved
+* what kind of characteristics does the context have

+For instance, an issue deeply related to shortness of breath may have a bigger impact on a community of people doing tyring manual labor rather than a desk job.

+***SYNTHESIZE - ***If the first phase of research will help you focus on the area of the problem, this second phase will help you define the problem and the people affected by it.
+The people you are gonna work for and with, your users.